carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ---
 source: md
 title: "Diversity Analysis"
-teaching: 30
+teaching: 40
-exercises: 30
+exercises: 20
 questions:
+- "How can I use R to explore diversity?"
 - "Which alternatives do we have to import taxonomic-assignation data in R?"
-- "How can I use R to explore diversity?"
 - "How can we compare depth-contrasting samples?"
 objectives:
-- "Visualize different estimates of α diversity."
-- "Load libraries required for metagenomes alpha diversity plotting."
+- "Comprehend which libraries are required for metagenomes diversity analysis."
-- "Transform named matrixes into Phyloseq objects."
+- "Grasp how a phyloseq object is made"
-- "Use help to discover the capabilities of libraries."
+- "Understand how the help command can help to discover the capabilities of libraries."
-- "Chart diversity estimates."
+- "Apply the learned code to get diversity estimates."
+- "Use the diversity data to visualize different estimates of α diversity."
 keypoints:
-- "The kraken-biom program can automatize the creation of the phyloseq object"
 - "The library `phyloseq` manages metagenomics objects and computes alpha diversity."
-- "The libraries `ggplot2` and `patchwork`allow publication-quality plotting in R."
 - "Transform your named matrixes into Phyloseq objects using `pyhloseq(TAX, OTU)`."
 - "Use `help()` to discover the capabilities of libraries."
+- "The libraries `ggplot2` and `patchwork`allow publication-quality plotting in R."
+- "The kraken-biom program can automatize the creation of the phyloseq object"
 ---

 ## Using R studio